 Getting Around St. Kitts & Nevis

-The best way to get around St. Kitts & Nevis is by taxi, which are easily found in front of the islands' airports -- Robert L. Bradshaw International Airport (SKB) on St. Kitts and Nevis Newcastle Airport (NEV) on Nevis -- as well as lined up at the cruise ship docks in Basseterre, and in front of most hotels and major attractions.
+The best way to get around St. Kitts and Nevis is by taxi, which can be easily found in front of the islands' airports – Robert L. Bradshaw International Airport (SKB) on St. Kitts and Vance W. Armory International Airport (NEV) on Nevis – as well as lined up at the cruise ship docks in Basseterre, and in front of most hotels and major attractions.
 Other options include the brightly painted minibuses or rental cars, although both can be limiting depending on your needs.
 When you're ready to island hop, private boat companies are available at Basseterre in St. Kitts and Charlestown in Nevis.

 |Taxi||The widely accessible taxis are the easiest way to get around, and the drivers can conveniently double as tour guides by hourly rates.
 The government regulates fares, but it is necessary to clarify your price quotes currency before getting in the cab.
 The fixed rates will run you about $12 to $26, but rides after 10 p.m. come with an additional fee.|

 |Car||Rental cars are also available on both islands, but not from the airports (though many companies offer a pickup service).
 You must obtain a temporary permit to rent a vehicle (bring your driver's license), available on St. Kitts at the Traffic Department in Basseterre for about $25.
 And the rental fees will cost you; daily rates average between $45 to $70 a day, not including collision damage surcharges and deductibles.
 If you're planning on island-hopping, some of the rental car agencies offer a rental exchange between St. Kitts and Nevis but only if you rent for the minimum of three days.
 Keep in mind that driving is on the left.|